-24. Environmental assessment.
-The Gol EIA Notification of 2006 (replacing the EIA Notification of 1994), sets out the requirement for Environmental Assessment in India.
-This states that Environmental Clearance (EC) is required for specified activities/projects, and this must be obtained before any construction work or land preparation (except land acquisition) may commence.
+25. Environmental assessment.The Government of India EIA Notification of 2006 (replacing the EIA Notification of 1994), sets out the requirement for Environmental Assessment in India.
+This states that Environmental Clearance is required for specified activities/projects, and this must be obtained before any construction work or land preparation (except land acquisition) may commence.
 Projects are categorized as A or B depending on the scale of the project and the nature of its impacts.

-- 25. Category A projects require EC from the central Ministry of Environment, Forests and Climate Change (MoEFCC).
-The proponent is required to provide preliminary details of the project in the prescribed manner with all requisite details, after which an Expert Appraisal Committee (EAC) of the MoEFCC prepares comprehensive Terms of Reference (ToR) for the EIA study.
-On completion of the study and review of the report by the EAC, MoEFCC considers the recommendation of the EAC and provides the EC if appropriate. - 26.
-Category B projects require environmental clearance from the State Environment Impact Assessment Authority (SEIAA).
-The State level EAC categorizes the project as either B1 (requiring EIA study) or B2 (no EIA study), and prepares ToR for B1 projects within 60 days.
-On completion of the study and review of the report by the EAC, the SEIAA issues the EC based on the EAC recommendation.
-The Notification also provides that any project or activity classified as category B will be treated as category A if it is located in whole or in part within 10 km from the boundary of protected areas, notified areas or inter-state or international boundaries. - 27.
-None of the components of this underground sewerage system subproject falls under the ambit of the EIA Notification 2006, and, therefore EIA Study or EC is not required for the subproject. - 28.
-Applicable environmental regulations.
-Besides EIA Notification 2006, there are various other acts, rules, policies and regulations currently in force in India that deal with environmental issues that could apply to infrastructure development.
+26. Category A projects require Environmental Clearance from the central Ministry of Environment, Forests and ClimateChange (MOEFCC).
+The proponent is required to provide preliminary details of the project in the prescribed manner with all requisite details, after which an Expert Appraisal Committee (EAC) of the MoEFCC prepares comprehensive Terms of Reference (TOR) for the EIA study.
+On completion of the study and review of the report by the EAC, MoEFCC considers the recommendation of the EAC and provides the Environmental Clearance if appropriate.

+27. Category B projects require environmental clearance from the State Environment Impact Assessment Authority (SEIAA).
+The State level EAC categorizes the project as either B1 (requiring EIA study) or B2 (no EIA study), and prepares TOR for B1 projects within 60 days.
+On completion of the study and review of the report by the EAC, the SEIAA issues the Environmental Clearance based on the EAC recommendation.
+The Notification also provides that any project or activity classified as category B will be treated as category A if it is located in whole or in part within 10 km from the boundary of protected areas, notified areas or inter-state or international boundaries.

+28. None of the components of this underground sewerage system subproject falls under the ambit of the EIA Notification 2006, and, therefore EIA Study or Environmental Clearance is not required for the subproject.

+29. Applicable environmental regulations.Besides EIA Notification 2006, there are various other acts, rules, policies and regulations currently in force in India that deal with environmental issues that could apply to infrastructure development.
 The specific regulatory compliance requirements of the subproject are shown in Table 3.

-Table 3: Applicable Environmental Regulations
+Table 3:Applicable Environmental Regulations